YuriyCherniy/django-wysiwyg-image/README.md

 Note
 ----

 Neither ``django-wysiwyg-image`` app nor Django itself removes images from your file system automatically when you hit the delete button.
-So you'll have to implement the removal of images from the file system by yourself.
+So you'll have to implement the removal of images yourself.
 Or you can use a brilliant app for that purpose: django-cleanup.